About alcohol

 What you need to know about drinking and driving

-Although a legal limit does exist, it’s always safest not to drive impaired.
+Although a legal limit does exist, it’s always best not to drive after you’ve been drinking.
 Here are the important reasons why.

 Drinking changes how well and how quickly you react and make decisions